crablab/dissertation/reports/communication_report/report.md

 The Raspberry Pi does support hardware flow control, however enabling it is non-trivial and it was not possible to enable it in Minicom, after looking into several methods of enabling it. [@vince_deater_raspberry_nodate]

 Upon speaking with Dave Cohen and investigating further it was suggested that as the RX pin of the HM-10 was technically 3.3V, providing a 5V signal could cause issues.
-A potential dividor was tried but this also failed to resolve the issues. [@martyn_currey_hm-10_2017] It also appeared that later versions of firmware used the higher 15200 baud rate - this was also tested.
+A potential divider was tried but this also failed to resolve the issues. [@martyn_currey_hm-10_2017] It also appeared that later versions of firmware used the higher 15200 baud rate - this was also tested.

 It was also observed that using a BLE Scanner Android application (Figure 5), it was possible to connect to the HM-10 and read out the GATT data - no acknowledgement of the connection was observed on the serial port as expected and documented.
 This suggested the device was, in part, functioning as expected.